If the price of a good increases, then there will be two different effects – known as the income and substitution effect.

-- The good is relatively more expensive than alternative goods and people can switch to other goods. (substitution effect)
+- The good is relatively more expensive than alternative goods, and therefore people will switch to other goods which are now relatively cheaper. (substitution effect)

 - The increase in price reduces disposable income and this lower income may reduce demand. (income effect)

 The substitution effect states that an increase in the price of a good will encourage consumers to buy alternative goods.
-The substitution effect measures how much the higher price encourages consumers to use other goods, assuming the same level of income.
+The substitution effect measures how much the higher price encourages consumers to buy different goods, assuming the same level of income.

-The income effect looks at how the price change effects consumer income.
-If price rises, it effectively cuts disposable income and there will be lower demand.
+The income effect looks at how the price change affects consumer income.
+If price rises, it effectively cuts disposable income, and there will be lower demand.

 - If the price of meat increases, then the higher price may encourage consumers to switch to alternative food sources, such as buying vegetables.

 - However, with the higher price of meat, it means that after buying some meat, they will have lower spare income.
 Therefore, consumers will buy less meat because of this income effect.

 If a good like a diamond increases, there will be little substitution effect because there are no alternatives to diamonds.
 However, a higher price of diamonds will lower demand because of the income effect.

 For a worker, there is a choice between work and leisure.